 Instructions

 - Parboil the chopped potatoes for 5 minutes in boiling water, then drain and set aside until required.
-The cooking liquid can be retained and stored within the refrigerator - use it for other recipes such as soups, stews, sauces, etc.[Parboiling the potatoes means that the curry will take less time to cook, although if preferred this step can be omitted.]500 grams baby potatoes
+If preferred the cooking liquid can be retained and stored within the refrigerator for use for other recipes such as soups, stews, sauces, etc.[Parboiling the potatoes means that the curry will take less time to cook]500 grams baby potatoes

 Prepare the curry:

 - Melt the coconut oil in a non-stick pan.
-[Or if using vegetable broth instead bring about ¼ cup to a gentle boil, add a little more broth as and when needed.]1 tablespoon coconut oil
+[Or if using vegetable stock bring about ¼ cup to a gentle boil, add a little more stock as and when needed.]1 tablespoon coconut oil

 - Add the bell peppers and onions, and over a medium heat, cook for 5 minutes, stirring frequently.1 medium-large red bell pepper, 1 medium-large green bell pepper, 1 medium-large onion

-- Zest the lemon peel and add it to the pan, along with the garlic powder, ginger powder, turmeric powder, coriander powder, cumin powder, and chilli powder, stir well.[The spices can be replaced with a jalfrezi spice mix or paste, if a paste is used allow it a few minutes of cooking in the pan to release the flavours, a little extra oil may be required][Instead of dried ginger or garlic - fresh or jarred garlic and ginger can be used instead]2 teaspoons garlic powder, 2 teaspoon coriander powder, 2 teaspoon cumin powder, 1 teaspoon turmeric powder, 1 teaspoon ginger powder, 1 teaspoon chilli powder, 1 small lemon
+- Zest the lemon and add the peel to the pan along with the garlic powder, ginger powder, turmeric powder, coriander powder, cumin powder, and chilli powder.
+Stir well.[The spices can be replaced with a jalfrezi spice mix or paste, if a paste is used allow it a few minutes of cooking in the pan to release the flavours, a little extra oil may be required][Instead of dried ginger or garlic you can use fresh, frozen, or jarred garlic and ginger]2 teaspoons garlic powder, 2 teaspoons coriander powder, 2 teaspoons cumin powder, 1 teaspoon turmeric powder, 1 teaspoon ginger powder, 1 teaspoon chilli powder, 1 small lemon

 - Next, add the vegan chicken pieces and give everything a good stir.250 grams vegan chicken pieces

-- Pop in the parboiled potatoes and and stir for about a minute.
+- Add in the parboiled potatoes and and stir for about a minute.

-- Next, add the kidney beans, along with the mango chutney, canned tomatoes, and coconut milk.2 tablespoon mango chutney, 1 can kidney beans, 1 can coconut milk, 1 can chopped tomatoes
+- Next, add the kidney beans, along with the mango chutney, canned tomatoes, and coconut milk.2 tablespoons mango chutney, 1 can kidney beans, 1 can coconut milk, 1 can chopped tomatoes

 - Add a few pinches of salt, some black pepper, and the sugar.
-Half the lemon and squeeze out the juice from one half [keep the second half for seasoning the cooked dish, if liked].Stir well and bring to the boil, reduce the heat to medium, and simmer for 25 minutes.1 tablespoon sugar
+Half the lemon and squeeze out the juice from one half [keep the second half for seasoning the cooked dish, if liked].Stir the lemon juice through the curry and bring to the boil over a high heat.
+Reduce the heat to medium, and simmer for 25 minutes.1 tablespoon sugar

 - Check that the potatoes are soft, and if not pop a lid over the pan and cook for a further 10 minutes or until the potatoes are soft.
 [Cooking the potatoes in a tomato-based sauce does mean that they will take a little while longer to soften up, and so exact times will depend on the potatoes that you choose, but initially parboiling the potatoes helps reduce the overall cooking time.]

-- Next, pop in the spinach and stir the leaves through the curry until they are nicely wilted and distributed.100 grams baby spinach
+- Next, pop in the spinach and stir the leaves through the curry until they are wilted.100 grams baby spinach

 - Optional: Serve, garnished with fresh coriander [cilantro] or sliced spring onions [green onions], toasted peanuts or cashews, extra mango chutney, and perhaps a squeeze of lemon juice over each serving if liked.
 A dollop of vegan yogurt, mayonnaise, or creme fraiche is a nice addition.Naan breads, poppadoms, rice or noodles are all tasty accompaniments.